 The only difference between full spectrum and broad spectrum is that the latter doesn’t contain any THC.
 Broad spectrum CBD also provides the entourage effect, although it will be less potent.
 Broad spectrum CBD products shouldn’t contain THC, making them more desirable for those taking drug tests.

-This is the purest form of CBD available at 99% or more.
+This is the purest form of CBD available, at 99% or more.
 It should be free of every other cannabinoid and compound except for CBD itself.
-This is almost the most versatile form of CBD because you can eat it, drink it, smoke it, or use it sublingually.
+This is almost the most versatile form of CBD because you can eat it, drink it, smoke it, or use it sublingual.

 So, the Military Test for CBD?